mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 > “If people of the Great Vehicle, the Most Superior Vehicle, hear The Diamond Sutra, their minds open up, awaken, and understand.
 They then know that their original nature itself possesses the wisdom of Prajna.
 Because they themselves use this wisdom constantly to contemplate and illuminate, they do not rely on written words.

-So very naturally, people who have wisdom can continue practice [in] emptiness, liberation, emancipation.
+So very naturally, people who have wisdom can continue [to] practice emptiness – liberation, emancipation.

 > “Take for example the rain water.
 It does not come from the sky.
 The truth is that the dragons cause it to fall in order that all living beings, ...